bain-cs111/bain-cs111.github.io/pages/_assignments/exercises/exercise_7/exercise_7.md

 ## Part 2: multiple-choice Question Sub-type
 A `multiple-choice` question differs from a regular question in that we need to tell the user what the possible choices are, displaying numerical labels next to each choice, starting at 1.
 That is, the way that we display the question differs a bit.
 Beyond that difference, multiple choice questions are just question.
 Implement a `multiple-choice-question` struct as a **subtype** of the `question` struct.

-In addition to those that are inherited from question, multiple-choice-question should include the following attributes:
+In addition to those that are inherited from question, multiple-choice-question should include the following fields:

 | Name | Type | Description |
 | ---  | --- | ---- |